johnosbb/NLP/Spacy/README.md

 __Example:__ "The band played last Friday night."

 __Question:__ "The band played what?"
-Because the sentence does not tell us 'what' the band played, it means that, “play” ,in this context, is intransitive.
+Because the sentence does not tell us 'what' the band played, it means that, “play” ,in this context, is intransitive and the phrase "last Saturday night" is an adjectival clause.

 | Text         | Index  | POS      | Tag      | Dep      | Dep Detail               | Ancestors            | Children   | Token Head   | Sub Tree     |
 | ------ | ------ | ---- | ------- | ------- | --------- |  ------- | ------- | ------- | ------- |